 2. Low Magnesium Levels

-High levels of vitamin D suppress PTH production because the body detects sufficient calcium absorption.
+Very high vitamin D levels can suppress PTH production, as the body senses sufficient calcium availability.

 Symptoms of Low iPTH Levels